 1. Invest in toys that will grow with your child.

 Think about your child’s interests — which toys or activities will they love for years to come?
 My son was three when I designed this space.
 He loves “going things” and building things.
 We’ve focused birthdays and holiday presents on building his train collection and various building materials.
 Keeping this in mind, I designed the space to accommodate the train table.
 The older he gets (he is now just turned 4) the more he designs the tracks himself.
 I imagine that track design will hold his interest for a few years more.
 I made sure the extra tracks and trains are easily accessible and interchangeable.
 (Don’t miss the train wall organizer my post on Playroom Organization).

-For his interest in building, I wanted to store bricks and blocks in a way that would be easy to organize and easy to find even those tiny pieces.
+For his interest in building things, I wanted to store bricks and blocks in a way that would be easy to organize and easy to find even those tiny pieces.
 The IKEA TROFAST toy storage units work great for this.
 Now those drawers hold bricks, blocks, cars, trucks and other things.
 But as he grows, I imagine it will be taken over by school supplies, Legos, science kits, rock collections, model planes and Erector sets.

 2. Create a workspace.

 We attached the IKEA LINNMON table top to two of the IKEA TROFAST storage units to create a desk space (thanks to my Husband who is Swedish and grew up building Ikea furniture, it’s like second nature to him!).
 For extra storage, we attached two of the narrow TROFAST units with shelves on either end.

 In his preschool years, he is using this space for art projects, Lego projects, building cities, playdough, kinetic sand, puzzles, and so on.
 As he grows I imagine more complicated Lego and Art projects as well as homework happening at this desk.
 Right now the desk is about 22″ high, which is really about right for the average 1st-grader and it works well with this chair.